elizabethmcd/EBPR-MAGs/README.md

 ### Identifying Accumulibacter Bins

-- Check by ANI
-- Check by BLAST of _ppk1_ genes for clade identification
+It's usually pretty clear from relative abundance measures in this case which bins are Accumulibacter.
+To specifically identify which clade they belong to, either perform ANI comparisons against the reference Accumulibacter genomes, as clade genomes by ANI are not similar by more than 85%.
+Or BLAST the _ppk1_ reference set of genes against the bins, as this is how clades are originally identified by.

 ### Functional Annotation